 The Meomek Halev Association through the "Shema Koli" project, has been dealing for 14 years with the dedicated rehabilitation of young women at risk and young women suffering abuse, exploitation and trauma.
 We provide emotional assistance to girls, by social workers and professionals, support groups and workshops with warmth and love.
 We provide a warm home for girls who have been thrown into the street destitute, or were ejected from broken families.
 We encourage and assist the rehabilitated girls to integrate into meaningful volunteer work in society, and direct them to growth in vocational training and academic studies.

-Many are the boys and girls who grow up without a supportive environment and therefore find their future on the squares and streets and from there descend into the world of crime.
+Many are the girls who grow up without a supportive environment and therefore find their future on the squares and streets and from there descend into the world of crime.

 The girls live in apartments that we rented for them in central Jerusalem.
 Each apartment has a counselor and four times a week girls meet for Torah classes and festive events.

 At "Meomek Halev", the attitude toward each girl is as if she were the only one in the world.

 The process how we deal with the girls is to build their self-worth, prepare them for life and give them the chance and the possibility to live their lives as meaningful girls and women with self-esteem.

 All this can be done by giving them education, vocational training, completion of certificates and completion of learning gaps of years they spent on the streets.

 As part of our activities, we strengthen their capabilities to overcome difficulties, giving them all the tools necessary so that they can integrate into a normative society.